EN

 Lymphoedema

-Lymphoedema develops through the accumulation of protein-rich fluid in the tissues.
-Lymph fluid (lymph, Latin: lympha = clear water) cannot be sufficiently transported away by the impaired lymphatic system and accumulates as a result.
+Lymphoedema develops through the accumulation of protein-rich fluid in the tissue.
+Lymphatic fluid (lymph, Latin: Lympha = clear water) cannot be removed sufficiently by an impaired lymphatic system and accumulates as a result.
 Lymphoedema can develop in all parts of the body but affects the legs in a majority of cases.

-The most common triggers for lymphoedema can be found in previous ailments such as, for example, breast cancer in women.
-A congenital disposition (e.g. too few lymph vessels) is a lot less frequent.
-Lymphoedema does not develop immediately following an operation involving the lymphatic system.
+The most common causes of lymphoedema are previous conditions or treatments such as, for example, breast cancer surgery involving the removal of lymph nodes.
+Lymphoedema does not develop immediately following surgery.
 This often happens years later, i.e. with a long delay of the onset.
+A congenital disposition (e.g. an insufficient number of lymph vessels) is much more rare.

-Therefore it can happen that the disorder is not immediately recognised as lymphoedema (stage 0).
-During the time that passes without treatment, the condition of the lymphoedema can deteriorate and make later treatment more difficult.
+It can therefore happen that the condition is not immediately recognised as lymphoedema.
+During the time that passes without treatment, the lymphoedema can deteriorate and make later treatment more difficult.

-Lymphoedema can be divided into two types based on their different causes:
+Lymphoedema can be divided into two types based on different causes:

 Primary lymphoedema

-Primary lymphoedema can develop immediately after birth or during the course of your life and is due to the following causes:
+Primary lymphoedema can develop immediately after birth or during the course of your life.
+The causes for the disrupted lymphatic system in this case are:

 • Hardening of lymph nodes